Leooo-Shen/MaskDetector/README.md

-## FacialMaskDetetor with Modified YOLOv4
+# FacialMaskDetetor with Modified YOLOv4
+Bachelor Thesis at NUAA, guided by Prof. Chaoying Tang.
 ---

 ## Introduction